Does Amanda allow students or others to copy her paintings?

 Why does Amanda recommend Winsor & Newton Artist Quality Watercolour pigments?

 Amanda has been using them for more than 25 years - further, she has also used many other brands but always comes back to W&N. W&N have a higher pigment loading than any other brand, however, Schmincke are also at the top of her list.
-In comparison, Amanda has found that tube for tube, she will need a lot more paint from another brand to do the same job as W&N, ie you will need a 14ml tube to do the same job as a W&N 5ml - it's that simple!
+In comparison, Amanda has found that tube for tube, she will need a lot more paint from another brand to do the same job as W&N; IE you will need a 14ml tube of another brand to do the same job as a W&N 5ml - it's that simple!

 Why just 4 artist colours for Beginners?

 to help you get used to the pigments and their reactions to each other and also to get you to mix your colours.
 More is not better nor easier.
 Economically speaking, artist quality paints are cheaper than "cheap" paint and 14ml tubes are more economical than 5ml!
 Pre-selected sets seem to be made up with colours that are not suited to New Zealand light - not much use to you!